Chris Hurd: Arkansas

 In 2013, Hurd joined the Arkansas football staff working as a special teams quality control coach.

 Florida Atlantic

 From 2014 to 2016, Hurd was the special teams coordinator and tight ends coach at Florida Atlantic.

 Notable players under Hurd: Buddy Howell, Devin Singletary, Greg Joseph, Tyler Cameron.
 Hurd was also responsible for bringing Harrison Bryant to FAU, current tight end for the Cleveland Browns.

 Chattanooga

 In 2017, Hurd joined the staff at Chattanooga as the special teams coordinator and running backs coach.

 Akron

 In 2019, Hurd followed head coach Tom Arth from Chattanooga to Akron as the special teams coordinator.
 He also coached the fullbacks and H-backs.

 Personal life

 Hurd and his wife, Emily, have four children: a son, Ryker, daughter, Landrie, and twin daughters Brynn and Bennett.

-Their daughter Bennett passed away at 17 days old.
-She was born with a life limiting diagnosis, but lived for 17 days.
+Their daughter Bennett died at 17 days old.
+She was born with a life-limiting diagnosis, but lived for 17 days.
 The family raises annual support for the hospice center in her memory.